publishing date icon

 Malicious actors are constantly improving their techniques to stay ahead of the game.
 Many common hints such as the wrong graphics, odd font or spelling mistakes are no longer present in these new campaigns.
 One clear sign persists though.
 In most cases, the URL will show something completely unrelated to the service impersonated, as the sites are hosted on whatever domains the attacker has got their hands on.
 So remember to always check the URL before entering your credentials!

-Hoxhunt needs the contact information you provide to us to contact you about our products and services.
+We're committed to your privacy.
+Hoxhunt uses the information you provide to us to contact you about our content, products, and services.
 You may unsubscribe from these communications at anytime.
-For information on how to unsubscribe, as well as our privacy practices and commitment to protecting your privacy, check out our Privacy Policy.
+For more information, check out our Privacy Policy.